 There are different price points per gigabase (Gb) for each instrument, and for different applications, which range from small-genome, amplicon, and targeted gene-panel sequencing to population-scale whole human genome sequencing.
 Since we launched our first sequencing system in 2007, our systems have significantly reduced the cost of sequencing.
-In 2023, we launched the NovaSeq[TM] X Plus, our new production-scale sequencing system that can sequence a human genome for as little as \$200.
+In 2023, we launched the NovaSeqTM X Plus, a production-scale sequencing system that can sequence a human genome for as little as \$200.
+In 2024, we launched the benchtop MiSeq i100 series, our fastest, simplest sequencing system, featuring room temperature reagents, empowering every lab, everywhere.

 Illumina informatics products play a critical role in supporting our sequencing applications and customers' needs across a range of activities, including sample preparation, instrument control and management, and post-run analysis.
 Our BaseSpace Informatics Suite integrates directly with our sequencing instruments, allowing customers to manage their biological sample and sequencing runs, process and analyze the raw genomic data, and derive meaningful results.
 It facilitates data sharing, provides data-storage solutions and streamlines analysis through a growing number of applications developed by us and the bioinformatics community.
 Our DRAGEN Bio-IT Platform is used for secondary analysis and analyzes sequencing data from a variety of experiment types, including whole genomes, whole exomes, germline and somatic datasets, and RNA sequencing experiments with industry leading accuracy, speed and efficiency.
 Additionally, Illumina Connected Analytics is an integrated bioinformatics solution that provides a comprehensive, private, cloud-based data platform that empowers customers to manage, analyze, and explore large volumes of multi-omic data in a secure, scalable, and flexible environment.

-In 2023, 2022, and 2021, total sequencing revenue comprised 91% of total revenue for all periods.
+In 2024, 2023, and 2022, total sequencing revenue comprised 91% of total consolidated revenue for all periods.